Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 You can create the router, then perform it later.
 This let you separate the router's provider and performer.

 When performer performs the router, it may fail.
 The router may be performed already and can't be performed unless it's removed.
-So the performer need to check the router's state.
+So the performer needs to check the router's state.

 ```swift
 class TestViewController: UIViewController {